Relaxed conditions for employer sponsored visas commencing 1 July 2024

 The changes commence 1 July 2024 and apply to those existing visa holders and new visa applications.
 Any periods a visa holder stopped working for their sponsor before 1 July 2024 will not count towards the new time periods outlined above.
 Employers and temporary visa holders are encouraged to regularly check specific visa conditions.

-This publication does not deal with every important topic or change in law and is not intended to be relied upon as a substitute for legal or other advice that may be relevant to the reader's specific circumstances.
-If you have found this publication of interest and would like to know more or wish to obtain legal advice relevant to your circumstances, please contact us at info@Ruppertlegal.com.au.
+Please note that this publication is not intended to be relied upon as a substitute for legal or other advice that may be relevant to the reader's specific circumstances.